 My job is to listen.
 But that does not mean I am a passive, detached observer.
 I’m not.
-Real listening requires my actively being with you, getting myself out of the way so that I can hear your story, your thoughts, your fears and your conflicts, in a way that is ultimately helpful for you.
-This usually results in my helping you to uncover and define your ‘core conflicts’, that is, helping to clarify, for you, the real sources of your distress.
-Getting to the root of the problem can be tremendously liberating, and sets the stage for the next phases of therapy.
+Listening means getting myself out of the way so that I can hear your story, your thoughts, your fears and your conflicts, in a way that is ultimately helpful for you.
+The therapy relationship fosters space, and in that space healing is born.

 My worldview is holistic and inclusive, and I consider each meeting and session with my clients a sacred venture.
-We are far more than what we appear to be, and my aim is to help clients regain contact with their authentic nature.
+We are far more than what we appear to be, and my aim is to help you regain contact with your authentic nature.

 Below is a brief list of what I help with (explore my website to find out more):